 The sum differs based on whether the mortgaged property is a house or a commercial property.
 Depending on whether it’s self-occupied, rented, or vacant, a house fetches a high loan to value ratio compared to a commercial asset.
 The LTV ratio for a mortgage loan on a self-occupied property is significantly higher than one that is vacant or rented.

-A second mortgage on the same property adds to the previous loan to value ratio.
-Suppose, you have an existing mortgage loan of Rs.35 lakh on an Rs.80 lakh property.
-You decide to mortgage the property a second time to borrow a sum of Rs.20 lakh.
+A second mortgage on the same property adds to the previous loan-to-value ratio.
+Suppose you have an existing mortgage loan of Rs.35 Lakh on an Rs.80 Lakh property.
+You decide to mortgage the property a second time to borrow a sum of Rs.20 Lakh.
 The LTV ratio was 43.75% in the first case.
-An additional loan of Rs.20 lakh increases the loan to value ratio to 62.5%.
-You can use a mortgage loan to value calculator to determine the cumulative LTV you are eligible for.
+An additional loan of Rs.20 Lakh increases the loan-to-value ratio to 62.5%.
+You can use a mortgage loan-to-value calculator to determine the cumulative LTV you are eligible for.

 Taking out a second mortgage on a property is more cumbersome than the first.
 You can consider a top-up loan from your current lender if you did not obtain the entire amount for which you were eligible in the first case.
 You can also obtain a new loan on your immovable property.
 However, the eligibility criteria for a fresh, second mortgage loan are more rigid.

 Generally, these criteria include an applicant’s age, credit score, occupation type and status, and the mortgaged property’s current value and age.
 Current debt-to-income ratio is a crucial criterion in this regard.
-Ideally, existing obligations should not account for more than 50% of an applicant’s disposable income to be deemed eligible for a second mortgage loan.
+Ideally, existing obligations should not account for more than 60–80% of an applicant’s income to be deemed eligible for a second mortgage loan.
 Nonetheless, it’s wise to use a mortgage LTV calculator to make an informed choice before taking out a second mortgage.